JonathanREmery/Math2Comp/README.md

 `>>>`

-As you can see it worked surroung the math2comp.converToFunction in exec to actually make a python function out of it.
+As you can see it worked surroundinh the math2comp.convertToFunction in exec to actually make a python function out of it.
 If you want to see what it will be executing you can print what math2comp.convertToFunction returns for example.

 `>>> import math2comp`